autogluon/autogluon/docs/tutorials/image_prediction/dataset.md

-# Image Prediction - Properly load any type of data as ImagePredictor Dataset
+# Image Prediction - Properly load any image dataset as ImagePredictor Dataset
 :label:`sec_imgdataset`

 Preparing the dataset for ImagePredictor is not difficult at all, however, we'd like to introduce the recommended ways to initialize the dataset so you will have smoother experience using `autogluon.vision.ImagePredictor`.

 There are generally three ways to load a dataset for ImagePredictor:

-- Load a csv file or construct your own `DataFrame` with `image` and `label` columns
+- Load a csv file or construct your own pandas `DataFrame` with `image` and `label` columns

 - Load a image folder directly with `ImagePredictor.Dataset`

 - Convert a list of images to dataset directly with `ImagePredictor.Dataset`

 We will go through these four methods one by one.
-First of all, let's import it
+First of all, let's import autogluon

 ```{.python .input}
 %matplotlib inline